wfykitty/Artech/README.md

         npm install
         npm run-script startall

+   Note:If it shows error, please try npm audit fix
-   Note:In previous command , we run 2 scripts parallel for express and react with the help of npm-run-all , as seen in package.json<br/>
+   In previous command , we run 2 scripts parallel for express and react with the help of npm-run-all , as seen in package.json<br/>
    ```
      "scripts": {
       "start": "react-scripts start",